The Blue Eye

 The sign at the start of the road to the Blue Eye.

-If you are taking a bus, just ask the driver to take you to the Blue Eye and they will know exactly what you mean.
+If you’re taking a bus, just ask the driver to take you to the Blue Eye.
+They’ll know exactly what you mean as it’s a popular stop for them.
 From Saranda, you can hop on almost any bus in the direction of Berat, Tirana, or Gjirokaster.
-They follow the same road that leads to the spring, and leave every half hour or so.
-The ride will cost you 100 Lek each way.
+They follow the same road that leads to the spring and leave every half hour or so.
+The ride will cost you between 100 and 400 Lek each way.

 The quick trip to the Blue Eye is something everyone traveling to southern Albania should do.
 It’s a wonderful way to spend a day and the perfect way to see a little slice of the country’s beautiful nature.